 The Government then said nothing on the record after the end of the consultation period.
 In particular, there was no mention of any Civil Service Bill in the May 2005 Queen's Speech following that month's General Election.
 And, although incoming Cabinet Secretary Gus O'Donnell told the Public Administration Select Committee in October 2005 that he favoured legislation, he also stressed that it was not a legislative priority for the government.
 It therefore looked unlikely that there would be legislation in that Parliament - until Gordon Brown's first announcements as Prime Minister, on 4 July 2007, that he did indeed intend to introduce a Civil Service Bill.
 The accompanying statement from the Justice Ministry was inevitably pretty vague, given the very few days in which it had been drafted:

+'The Government believes that, as part of the legislation it intends to bring forward in the next Session, it is right to include measures which will enshrine the core principles and values of the Civil Service in law.
 This legislation will place the independent Civil Service Commissioners on a statutory footing.
 It will also make a legal reality of the historic principle of appointment on merit following fair and open competition.
 As the Civil Service Commissioners themselves have pointed out, legislation will ensure that the Civil Service is not left vulnerable to change at the whim of the Government of the day without proper parliamentary debate and scrutiny.
 It is also important, however, that legislation in respect of the Civil Service is concise and focused, ensuring it does not hamper the Service's ability to respond flexibly and rapidly to changing circumstances.
+Amongst other matters, the legislation will clarify the legitimate and constructive role of Special Advisers within government.
+Having Special Advisers allows Ministers to get the political advice they need, and reinforces the political impartiality of the permanent Civil Service by clearly distinguishing the sources of political and non-political advice.'

 Lord Chancellor Jack Straw announced on 25 March 2008 the introduction of 'a Constitutional Renewal Bill', part of which would, for the first time, put the civil service on a statutory footing by enshrining the core values of the Civil Service - impartiality, integrity, honesty and objectivity - into law, as well as the historic principle of appointment on merit.
 This was part of a much wider set of proposals entitled The Governance of Britain – Constitutional Renewal.
 The Bill made provision for special advisers and the Civil Service Commission.
 Indeed, the civil service part of the Bill was pretty much as predicted - useful in its way, but changing very little.
 In particular, there was no suggestion that Parliament would take any form of control over the civil service.
 And, although the Civil Service Commissioners would have power to 'undertake inquiries without a complaint being made by a civil servant', such inquiries would only be made 'with the agreement of the Government, on the advice of the head of the Civil Service'.
 The legislation was not enacted by the end of the 2008-9 session and was therefore carried over to 2009-10 and was rushed through its final parliamentary stages to become 'the Constitutional Reform and Governance Act 2010' just before the 2010 General Election.